-College of Coastal Georgia Mariners' Log (Brunswick, GA) Oct 2010, p.3 Copyright 2010 Mariners' Log.
+College of Coastal Georgia Mariners' Log (No Longer Active - Known now as Crows Nest Newspaper) (Brunswick, GA) Oct 2010, p.3 Copyright 2010 Mariners' Log.
 All Rights Reserved.
 Reprinted with permission.

 Coastal Georgia’s New Pilot Program for Students: The Jekyll Island Pass